changwoonchoi/EgoNeRF/README.md

 ```

 ### Dataset
 We provide OmniBlender and Ricoh360 datset.
 You can download the dataset from the google drive link above.
-Put the data in the directory <span style="background-color: #D3D3D3">data/</span>
+Put the data in the directory `data/`

 ## Training EgoNeRF
 To train EgoNeRF, run the scripts below.